jamesboblak-school/jamesboblak.github.io/README.md

 ## Usage

-Please have a look through my app, and the code I created to bring them to life.
+Please have a look through some of the apps I have developed, and the code I created to bring them to life.
+Please feel free to reach out to me any time!

 ## Credits